kyverno/kyverno/README.md

 Mutating policies can be written as overlays (similar to [Kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays)) or as a [JSON Patch](http://jsonpatch.com/).
 Validating policies also use an overlay style syntax, with support for pattern matching and conditional (if-then-else) processing.

 Policy enforcement is captured using Kubernetes events.
 Kyverno also reports policy violations for existing resources.

-## Status

-*Kyverno is under active development and not ready for production use.
-Key components and policy definitions are likely to change as we complete core features.*

 ## Examples